Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19) outbreak.

 When you choose to study history at Benedictine, you will learn to acquire, understand and synthesize discipline-based knowledge through intensive work with primary sources.
 You will also examine and come to understand the dominant historiographical schools of thought, their development and change, as well as understand the trends and challenges facing the discipline and the historian's craft.
 And as a student of history, you will confront ethical and moral issues from our historical past, make connections to the contemporary moment, and gain insight into the historical interdependence of the United States with the rest of the world historically.
 In so doing, you will discover, in a broad way, the economic, social and political interdependence of nations historically and the implications for the future of a globalizing world.

-In teaching students transferable skills and heightening their capacity to engage in interreligious dialogue, the certificate program will make graduates more attractive on the job market, given the diversity of Chicagoland and our country, as well as the need for religious sensitivity in any field.
+Completion of this emphasis will make graduates more attractive on the job market, given the diversity of Chicagoland and our country, and the great need for such sensitivity in any field--from business to education to medicine.

 It was Pythagoras who first invented the term "philosophy" ("love of wisdom"), observing that wisdom in the strictest sense belongs to God alone.
 For that reason, he wished not to be called a wise man, but simply a friend or lover of wisdom.